-Fleur adjusted her hat on his head; the faint echo of that wild light flickered through her eyes as she leant close.
-Her lips brushed his cheek.
+Fleur adjusted her hat on his head and the faint echo of that wild light flickered through her eyes as she leant close, her lips brushing his cheek.
 ‘And if I’d said I did?’

 Eight little crosses marked the calendar as July turned to August, faint shadows in the gloom behind the curtains.
 A thin bar of bright light fell across the carpet onto the pearl-white feather adorning Fleur’s hat upon the back of his door.

 Which I guess she didn’t like so much after all, as she didn’t keep it.
 Harry tried to smother images of the vast oak tree, Fleur’s spread wings and pale skin, and the echo of his singing blood.
 I shouldn’t have said anything.
 She’s probably not coming back now.

 He jumped up from the edge of his bed and tore the calendar off the wall, kicking it beneath his bed.
 He plucked Fleur’s hat from the back of his door and tucked it into a drawer.
 ‘Back to normal.
 As if it never happened.’
 Harry took a deep breath.
 ‘There’s only a few weeks of the summer left, anyway.’

 Hedwig cracked open an amber eye and let out a soft hoot.

 ‘Sorry, girl.’
 He shot her a small smile.
 ‘I keep waking you up with all my brooding — don’t I?’